AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 However, if you reload the browser, the previous title is reloaded.
 This is because the editor can't yet authenticate to your AEM instance.

-If you show the network tab of the browser developer tools and search for `udpate`, you can see that it is encountering a 500 error when you try to edit the title.
+If you show the network tab of the browser developer tools and search for `update`, you can see that it is encountering a 500 error when you try to edit the title.

 ![Error when trying to edit the title](assets/dev-edit-error.png)